erossini/agile/waterfall/waterfall.md

 ![Example of a webapplication schema](../images/webapplication-schema.png)

 When I had to deploy this webapplication on a server, there were always issues with the **downtime**.
 Because we have to replace the code on the server or apply changes to the infrastructure, the users could experience some difficulties in using the webapplication or face a message like "This service is temporarily unavailable.
-We are currently performing scheluled maintenance.
+We are currently performing scheduled maintenance.
 Normal service will be restored soon".

 ![Service unavailable](../images/service-unavailable.jpg)

 To avoid those issues, it was necessary to find new ways to deploy new software without creating issues to the users but not always was avoidable.
-For this reason, usually, we organized a scheluded maintenance to communicate to all the users, where possible.
+For this reason, usually, we organized a scheduled maintenance to communicate to all the users, where possible.

 Think in our modern world.
 You want to buy from Amazon at any time products or your shopping, see your bank statement, play with your Xbox, read your emails...